sg893052/sonic-buildimage/devops/tam/tam-drop-monitor-hld.md

 * Drop Monitor feature is an *advanced* feature that is not available in all the Broadcom SONiC packages.

+* The Drop Monitor feature is a BroadcomSONiC-Only feature.
+This will not be contributed to Community.

 ## Specific Limitations

 Drop Monitor feature in SONiC inherits the limitations of the underlying firmware and the hardware.
 These are listed below.